gabesumner/electron-motors-sfdx/README.md

   sh orgInit.sh
   ```

+  *Note: This project currently requires a pre-release DevHub.*

 4. In **Setup**, under **Themes and Branding**, activate the **Electron Motors** theme.

 5. Use the **App Launcher** and click **Demo Control Panel**.